-By the mid-1890s, the extensive exaggerations, distortions, and gross inaccuracies in Hunt-approved textbooks were increasingly criticized.
+By the mid-1890s, the exaggerations, distortions, and gross falsehoods in Hunt-approved textbooks were increasingly criticized.
 Leading scientists and educators were among the most critical.
 They included the presidents of Columbia, Cornell, Yale, Stanford, and Vassar.35

 Such criticisms became stronger after a report issued by the prestigious Committee of Fifty.
 Imminent scientists formed this group of leading citizens in 1893.
 The goal was to study the “liquor problem.”36 It sought to determine facts rather than promote any theory or point of view.37

 The Hunt approved textbooks made such unqualified assertions as “Alcohol is a colorless liquid poison.”
 This clearly taught false impression that alcohol is poison in any amount.
 And also that it’s always harmful.38

-The texts constantly repeated the word poison and made numerous exaggerations and false statements.
-Thus, they attempted to mislead and frighten young people into abstinence.
+The texts constantly repeated the word poison and made many exaggerations and false statements.
+Thus, they attempted to mislead and frighten students into abstinence.
 That was indoctrination, not education.

 The committee believed that instruction should be based on facts.
 That way, students could form their own educated opinions.
 They “should not be taught that the drinking of a glass or two of wine by a grown-up person is very dangerous.”39

-This was diametrically opposed to the view expressed by a prominent WCTU leader.
+This was opposed to the view expressed by a prominent WCTU leader.
 She said “To teach the danger of forming the awful, insidious, inexorable appetite [for alcohol], is the especial province of the teacher”40 Indeed, Mary Hunt who referred to the enormous “harvest of death that might result from the universal teaching that the drinking of one or two glasses of wine is not ‘very dangerous.’”
 She insisted that “such teaching would be nothing less than crime.”41

 The committee contrasted knowledge on alcohol with that taught in approved textbooks.
-It systematically contrasting passages from standard authoritative textbooks with those from “Indorsed and Approved” textbooks.42 The results were shocking.
+It contrasting passages from standard authoritative textbooks with those from “Indorsed and Approved” textbooks.42 The results were shocking.

 Authors of Approved Books